 |Mechanical Drafter||1,010 EUR|

-Architecture salaries in Slovenia range from 880 EUR per month (minimum average salary) to 3,520 EUR per month (maximum average salary, actual maximum is higher).
+Architecture salaries in Slovenia range from 880 EUR per month (starting average salary) to 3,520 EUR per month (maximum average salary, actual maximum is higher).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 The experience level is the most important factor in determining the salary.
 Naturally the more years of experience the higher the wage.